 2.1.
-Valuation date
+VALUATION DATE

 2.1.1.
-The reporting date to be used by all participants is end December 2018.
+The reporting date to be used by all participants is 31st December of the year before the stress test is carried out, for example the reporting date of the 2022 IORP stress test is 31st December 2021.
 If data is not available at this date, then a suitable roll forward method should be used from the date of the most recent available data.
 If IORPs are unsure as to how to do this, they should contact their national supervisory authority (NSA).

 2.2.
-General principles for valuations
+GENERAL PRINCIPLES FOR VALUATIONS